crfearnworks/semaphore-ui-workaround/README.md

-# ansible-admin
+# semaphore-ui-workaround

-This is a Docker installation of Ansible Semaphore, allowing admins to use a web-based UI to manage Ansible scripts.
+This is a Docker installation of Semaphore, allowing admins to use a web-based UI to manage Ansible scripts.

 ## Background
 The official Semaphore docker image, https://hub.docker.com/r/semaphoreui/semaphore, as of 7/18/24, has a number of issues: